ericthmoritsuka/TWOnboarding/week 1/git.md

 ### Pull upstream master
 When you _pull_ code, you are fetching the latest changes from a certain repository and merging them into your local copy.

-We can set the _upstream_ and _origin_ repositories to indicate where we want to get the information from or send the information to.
+You can set the _upstream_ and _origin_ repositories to indicate where you want to get the information from or send the information to.

 The upstream repository is the original.
 The one you forked in the last step.
 The origin repository is the copy you have under your GitHub account.